linuxserver/docker-bookstack/README.md

 ## Versions

+* **17.09.20:** - Rebase to alpine 3.12.
+Fix APP_URL setting.
+Bump php post max and upload max filesizes to 100MB by default.
 * **19.12.19:** - Rebasing to alpine 3.11.
 * **26.07.19:** - Use old version of tidyhtml pending upstream fixes.
 * **28.06.19:** - Rebasing to alpine 3.10.